xKDR/NighttimeLights.jl/docs/src/index.md

 ![tile map](tile_map.png)

 If your region of interest is covered in one tile, then you may not need to download the full image of the planet.

+# Getting help

+To get enquire about the Julia package, you can join the Julia community on [slack](https://julialang.org/slack/) and post questions on the nighttime-lights channel.
+You can also email one of the authors of the package, [Ayush Patnaik](mailto:ayushpatnaik@gmail.com)

+For questions regarding nighttime lights data, you can email [Kim Baugh](mailto:Kim.Baugh@noaa.gov)